elerch/blog/content/posts/2025-06-26/how-i-work.md

 * Other dependencies, if necessary

-The other dependencies include curl (to download mr/vcsh), and perl (which mr uses). vcsh, at the pinned commit, is a set of shell script.
+The other dependencies include curl (to download mr/vcsh), and perl (which mr uses). vcsh, at the pinned commit, is a set of shell scripts.
 Beyond that commit it has changed architecture.
 These two tools are critical to all my configuration, and roughly follows the pattern outlined in the [advanced configuration of this blog](https://germano.dev/dotfiles/#mr). tl;dr, vcsh allows me to manage